Five

 with gray smoke rising from its blackened wreckage.

-which had been parked back-to-back.
-A pickup truck that was parked close
+trucks, which had been parked back-to-back.
+A pickup truck that

-officials with the sheriff's office and the federal Bureau of Alcohol,
+to officials with the sheriff's office and the federal Bureau of

-Tobacco, Firearms and Explosives.
-The state fire marshall's office,
+Alcohol, Tobacco, Firearms and Explosives.
+The state fire marshall's

-as well as bomb squad members also went to the scene to investigate.
+office, as well as bomb squad members also went to the scene to

 The owner of the company, Susan Harvey of Sunset Fireworks of Dittmer,